ejkaplan/MUC-Exercises/gestures.md

 1. Go to the [Teachable Machine Image Training](https://teachablemachine.withgoogle.com/train/image) page.
 2. You'll see that by default it populates the model with two classes.
 Rename the classes to "Neutral" and "Hand Raised".
 3. Press the "webcam" button in the "Neutral" class to use your webcam to add image samples.
 Then, maintain a neutral pose and hold the "hold to record" button to record images of yourself not raising your hand.
 Be sure to move around a bit to give it an idea of multiple different poses you might take while not raising your hand.
 You'll want to take at least 100 images.
+(Just click and hold the camera button, and it'll take those hundred images in a few seconds.)
 4. Repeat step 3 in the "Hand Raised" class, but use the webcam to create images of you with your hand raised.
 5. In the "Training" bubble, press "Train Model".
 Don't worry about any of the advanced settings.
 Wait until it's done training.
 6. When it's done training, it should automatically start previewing the model.
 Under "output" you can see its guess as to the probability that you are or are not raising your hand.